Oberon (programming language): Oberon-2

 A few changes were made to the first released specification.
 For example, object-oriented programming (OOP) features were added, the FOR loop was reinstated.
 The result was Oberon-2.
 One release, named Native Oberon which includes an operating system, and can directly boot on IBM PC compatible class hardware.
-A .NET implementation of Oberon with the addition of some minor .NET-related extensions was also developed at ETHZ.
-In 1993, an ETHZ spin off company brought a dialect of Oberon-2 to the market named Oberon-L. In 1997, it was renamed Component Pascal.
+A .NET implementation of Oberon with some added minor .NET-related extensions was also developed at ETHZ.
+In 1993, an ETHZ university spin-off company brought a dialect of Oberon-2 to the market named Oberon-L. In 1997, it was renamed Component Pascal.

 Oberon-2 compilers developed by ETH include versions for Microsoft Windows, Linux, Solaris, and classic Mac OS.
 Implementations from other sources exist for some other operating systems, including Atari TOS and AmigaOS.

 There is an Oberon-2 Lex scanner and Yacc parser by Stephen J Bevan of Manchester University, UK, based on the one in the Mössenböck and Wirth reference.
 It is at version 1.4.

 Other compilers include Oxford Oberon-2, which also understands Oberon-07, and Vishap Oberon.
 The latter is based on Josef Templ's Oberon to C language source-to-source compiler (transpiler) named Ofront, which in turn is based on the OP2 Compiler developed by Regis Crelier at ETHZ.

 Oberon-07

 Oberon-07, defined by Niklaus Wirth in 2007 and revised in 2008, 2011, 2013, 2014, 2015, and 2016 is based on the original version of Oberon rather than Oberon-2.
-The main changes are: explicit numeric conversion functions (e.g., FLOOR and FLT) must be used, the WITH, LOOP and EXIT statements were omitted, WHILE statements were extended, CASE statements can be used for type extension tests, RETURN statements can only be connected to the end of a function, imported variables and structured value parameters are read-only and arrays can be assigned without using COPY.
+The main changes are: explicit numeric conversion functions (e.g., FLOOR and FLT) must be used; the WITH, LOOP and EXIT statements were omitted; WHILE statements were extended; CASE statements can be used for type extension tests; RETURN statements can only be connected to the end of a function; imported variables and structured value parameters are read-only; and, arrays can be assigned without using COPY.

 Oberon-07 compilers have been developed for use with many different computer systems.
 Wirth's compiler targets a reduced instruction set computer (RISC) processor of his own design that was used to implement the 2013 version of the Project Oberon operating system on a Xilinx field-programmable gate array (FPGA) Spartan-3 board.
 Ports of the RISC processor to FPGA Spartan-6, Spartan-7, Artix-7 and a RISC emulator for Windows (compilable on Linux and macOS, and binaries available for Windows) also exist.
 OBNC compiles via C and can be used on any Portable Operating System Interface (POSIX) compatible operating system.
-The commercial Astrobe implementation targets 32-bit ARM Cortex-M3, M4 and M7 microcontrollers.
+The commercial Astrobe implementation targets STM ARM Cortex-M0, M3, M4, M7 and Raspberry Pi RP2040 and RP2350 microcontrollers.
 The Patchouli compiler produces 64-bit Windows binaries.
 Oberon-07M produces 32-bit Windows binaries and implements revision 2008 of the language.
 Akron's produces binaries for both Windows and Linux.
 OberonJS translates Oberon to JavaScript.
 There is online IDE for Oberon. oberonc is an implementation for the Java virtual machine.